applebee1558/ProtoSmasher-Docs/docs/base-environment.md

 ```lua
 void saveinstance(Object instanceToSave, string fileName, bool enableScriptDecompiling)
 ```
 Converts the given instance into Roblox's XML instance format and saves it to the saved under the given file name.
 When `enableScriptDecompiling` is true it will automatically decompile any ModuleScript or LocalScript it encounters.
+Decompiling won't work with the new Lua U VM so don't set it to true.

 ## Disconnect all
 ```lua